1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Wear loose clothes

-Bring a charger or book for the wait
+Bring a book/ charger to wait

 Breathe deeply to relax

-10. Real Stories from Houston Patients
+10. True Confessions of Houston Patients

 Meet Maria, Age 52: